Widescreen, flatscreen, curved, 3D, HD, Full HD, 4K HDR. What's the next thing you'll find appended to this recent list of television evolution? 8K.

 What about 8K content and upscaling?

-We'll talk about these two things together, because there is no 8K content.
+We'll talk about these two things together, because practically there is no actual 8K content right now.
 There are some samples, there's support for 8K resolution on Vimeo and the Japanese broadcaster NHK is aiming to film the Tokyo Olympics 2020 in 8K, but otherwise the implementation isn't widespread.

-There's no support from optical discs (at the moment), there's no Netflix in 8K and it's not a format that's being widely used for content capture either - cameras are currently few.
+There's no support from optical discs, there's no Netflix in 8K and it's not a format that's being widely used for content capture either - cameras are currently few, and that means that the ecosystem is an expensive place - but that's going to change rapidly.

 So 8K in the now and the foreseeable future is all about upscaling.
-Samsung, at the launch of its 8K TV at IFA 2018, spent most of the time talking about upscaling because that's what's going to be vital for convincing early adopters that an 8K TV is worth buying over a 4K TV.
+Samsung, at the launch of its 8K TV at IFA 2018, spent most of the time talking about upscaling and that message remains true a year later.

 None of this is really new, but it is a new system, according to the information we have from Samsung about its technology.